PandorasFox/pandora/README.md

-pandora is a parallax-scrolling wallpaper daemon for wayland systems. it is primary intended to be used with [niri](https://github.com/yaLTeR/niri) and bound to its IPC stream, but I'm open to implementing other compositor IPC agents once it is feature-complete.
+pandora is a parallax-scrolling wallpaper daemon for wayland systems. it is primary intended to be used with [niri](https://github.com/yaLTeR/niri) and bound to its IPC stream, but I'm open to implementing other compositor IPC agents in the future.

-> [!NOTE]
-> pandora is performant and usable as a basic parallalx wallpaper daemon.
-New feature extensions (such as 2d scrolling & lockscreen functionality) are still being implemented.

 ## installing
     cargo install --git https://github.com/PandorasFox/pandora